 Know your assigned days.
 If the last number of your home or business address is:

 Even (0, 2, 4, 6 or 8), you may run the sprinklers on Tuesdays, Thursdays and Saturdays.

 Odd (1, 3, 5, 7 or 9), you may run the sprinklers on Wednesdays, Fridays and Sundays.

-Watering Times: Normally, we ask that you shut your sprinklers off between noon and 6 p.m. from Memorial Day through Labor Day to conserve water.
+Watering Times: This year, we are asking that you shut your sprinklers off between 12 noon and 6 p.m. from Memorial Day through Labor Day to conserve water.

 Also, give your sprinklers a rest on Mondays, as this is a day we replenish our water system.